Clavicle: In dinosaurs

-In dinosaurs the main bones of the pectoral girdle were the scapula (shoulder blade) and the coracoid, both of which directly articulated with the clavicle.
+In dinosaurs, the main bones of the pectoral girdle were the scapula (shoulder blade) and the coracoid, both of which directly articulated with the clavicle.
 The clavicle was present in saurischian dinosaurs but largely absent in ornithischian dinosaurs.
-The place on the scapula where it articulated with the humerus (upper bone of the forelimb) is the called the glenoid.
+The place on the scapula where it articulated with the humerus (upper bone of the forelimb) is called the glenoid.
 The clavicles fused in some theropod dinosaurs to form a furcula, which is the equivalent to a wishbone.

 In birds, the clavicles and interclavicle have fused to form a single Y-shaped bone, the furcula or "wishbone" which evolved from the clavicles found in coelurosaurian theropods.